Are you low on time and ideas?

 Apples on a String

-Here in Michigan, we have an apple shortage this year.
+Here in Michigan, we had an apple shortage the year I first used this healthy Halloween party plan.
 I told the kids there just weren’t enough apples to bob for apples, alas, so we would make the apple fly instead.

 Bonus: This method is quicker, needs no water, and has far less germ sharing than actually bobbing for apples.